-After working extremely hard for 6 months, I was made full time.
-Once I became full time, I knew that I was eligible for international assignments, so I started campaigning.
-I began expressing extreme interest at every global opportunity that came up – my manager’s, manger’s, manager knew of my aspirations.
+After working extremely hard for 6 months, I was made full-time.
+Once I became full-time, I knew that I was eligible for international assignments, so I started campaigning.
+I began expressing extreme interest at every global opportunity that came up – my manager’s manager’s manager knew of my aspirations.
 I worked hard so I was on everyone’s radar.
 And then finally, after 6 months of campaigning, I finally got the chance to move abroad for a 6-month assignment.
 To Hong Kong!
-It was the perfect country to help fulfil my wanderlust desires and financial obligations.
+It was the perfect country to help fulfill my wanderlust desires and financial obligations.
 I picked up and moved to Hong Kong without ever actually seeing it.
 I was THAT eager to go!
 I got the offer in July and was out by September.
 Growing up in Canada, I had barely travelled internationally and never lived abroad so this now became the largest risk I had ever taken.

 While working in Hong Kong and juggling my new side hustle, I began seizing every day and found a new zest for life.
-I started traveling monthly visiting Thailand, Bali, Philippines, India, Taiwan, China, Japan, Korea… basically every country in Asia!
+I started travelling monthly visiting Thailand, Bali, Philippines, India, Taiwan, China, Japan, Korea… basically every country in Asia!
 My love affair with travel officially took off and at every opportunity, I was out exploring.
-I also worked extremely hard in my new position!
-That ‘6-month assignment’ turned into a full-time permanent role in Hong Kong, all while I was building this side business.
+I also worked like crazy in my new position!
+That ‘6-month assignment’ turned into a full-time permanent role in Hong Kong, all while I was building my side business.
 I was easily working 60-70 hours per week.
 But I was determined to live my best life, get out of debt, and grow this side hustle.

 2015 to 2017